Data-Semantics-Laboratory/LLMDrivenOntologyDev/Prompts/List_of_Experiments.md

 <details>
 <summary>Prompting Techniques</summary>
-Using modules one by one<br>
+Passing the realtions module by module<br>
-Using all the relations alltogether<br>
+Passing the relations alltogether<br>
 Other
 </details>